YORO-VR/YORO/README.md

-# EffVR
+# YORO
 ## Description
-This is EffVR's open source data and code.
+This is YORO's open source data and code.

 This directory contains:
 - code: Contains Unity project, python code and a build for android.